European Union-South Caucasus

 0.5% in total).

-- Foreign Trade between the European Union and the South Caucasus countries (Armenia, Azerbaijan, and Georgia) has intensified since their inclusion in the
+- Foreign Trade between the European Union and the South Caucasus countries (Armenia, Azerbaijan, and Georgia) has intensified since their inclusion in the European Neighbourhood Policy in 2004.

 - The European Union trade relations with Armenia, Azerbaijan, and Georgia are governed by a Partnership and Cooperation Agreement: